 At any time you are comfortable with the rules and wish to take the test, you may do so on the USA Swimming Website.
 You will need to apply for the background screening (online process) and register as a USA Swimming Official prior to being able to take the test.
 Completion of the athlete protection training is also mandatory before being able to officiate on your own at a meet.

 When you join USA Swimming, you will need to apply as either an athlete or non-athlete member.
 Most officials are non-athlete members, but if you are a Masters swimmer training with a USA Swimming club, you would register as an athlete member for insurance purposes.
 (You need NOT be registered twice.
+Members may designate both athlete and Official on the registration application.
 Only athlete coaches need to be registered twice.)
 Add they need to take the background check, APT, Concussion Test.

 Clinics are offered annually in various locations, so plan on attending at least one.
 Training materials will be provided, as well as time for on-deck training.